-Type I modular polyketide synthases have a unique modular structure in which the product of each module, and therefore each megasynthase, is determined by the catalytic domains that comprise each module.
+Type I modular polyketide synthases and nonribosomal peptide synthetases have a unique modular structure in which the product of each module, and therefore each megasynthase, is determined by the catalytic domains that comprise each module.
 This modular nature allows us to predict polyketide intermediates and final products using only the sequence of catalytic domains in the cognate PKS.
-This unusual property has fueled significant research efforts to use engineered PKSs combinatorial biosynthesis.
+This unusual property has fueled significant research efforts to use engineered PKSs and NRPSs in combinatorial biosynthesis.

-Due to the complicated nature of protein-protein interactions, one heuristic that is commonly used in PKS engineering is to seek to design chimeric PKSs that are as close to a naturally occuring PKS as possible.
-Using this guiding principle, we propose the following paradigm for designing a chimeric PKS capable of producing a small molecule compound of interest:
+Due to the complicated nature of protein-protein interactions, one heuristic that is commonly used in PKS/NRPS engineering is to seek to design chimeric PKS/NRPSs that are as close to a naturally occuring PKS/NRPS as possible.
+Using this guiding principle, we propose the following paradigm for designing a chimeric PKS/NRPS capable of producing a small molecule compound of interest:

-If the target is a natural product analog, a starting point does not need to be identified, and ClusterCAD can be applied to simply select donor catalytic domains required to effect the desired structural changes in the final polyketide product.
-While the goal of ClusterCAD is to identify potential parent PKS starting points and donor catalytic domains, it will likely prove important to consider additional factors when designing a chimeric PKSs.
+If the target is a natural product analog, a starting point does not need to be identified, and ClusterCAD can be applied to simply select donor catalytic domains required to effect the desired structural changes in the final polyketide or nonribosomal peptide product.
+While the goal of ClusterCAD is to identify potential parent PKS/NRPS starting points and donor catalytic domains, it will likely prove important to consider additional factors when designing chimeric PKS/NRPSs.
 For example, modules from well-characterized clusters, particularly modules that have previously been determined to be well-expressed in the host organism of choice, are particularly attractive choices for engineering.
-We therefore emphasize that ClusterCAD is intended to augment, rather than supercede, the expert domain knowledge of the experienced PKS researcher.
+We therefore emphasize that ClusterCAD is intended to augment, rather than supercede, the expert domain knowledge of the experienced PKS or NRPS researcher.

 ClusterCAD is based on the Minimum Information about a Biosynthetic Gene cluster (MIBiG) database.
-In order to construct the database entries for ClusterCAD, we first identified the MIBiG entries that were annotated as type I modular PKS clusters.
+In order to construct the database entries for ClusterCAD, we first identified the MIBiG entries that were annotated as type I modular PKS or nonribosomal peptide clusters.
 Annotations for these clusters were generated using the antibiotics and Secondary Metabolite Analysis SHell (antiSMASH) software.
-The resulting output was parsed using a whitelist of recognized catalytic domains in order to truncate analysis of each cluster at a subunit containing a non-ribosomal peptide synthethase (NRPS) or another unusual catalytic domain that is otherwise not supported by ClusterCAD.
-Domain annotations, which include predictions for acyltransferase (AT) domain substrate specificity and ketoreductase (KR) domain stereochemical outcome, were then used to generate predictions of the polyketide intermediates expected to be produced by each module in the PKS cluster.
+The resulting output was parsed using a whitelist of recognized catalytic domains in order to refine analysis of each cluster based on supported PKS/NRPS catalytic domains.
+Domain annotations, which include predictions for acyltransferase (AT) and adenylation (A) domain substrate specificity and ketoreductase (KR) domain stereochemical outcome, were then used to generate predictions of the polyketide or nonribosomal peptide intermediates expected to be produced by each module in the cluster.

 In order to validate the intermediate and final structure predictions, the predicted final structure was compared against the known final structure.
 SMILES structures for known file products were taken from the MIBiG database, or were identified using the ChemAxon Naming tool using the text description of the final structure from MIBiG.
 Finally, additional structures were obtained by a literature search and manually incorporated into ClusterCAD.

-A comparison between the predicted in known final structures was used to manually curate each ClusterCAD entry to perform the following corrections:
+A comparison between the predicted and known final structures was used to manually curate each ClusterCAD entry to perform the following corrections:

-The entry for each cluster contains links to the corresponding MiBiG database and NCBI Nucleotide database entries.
-Buttons to display annotations of AT substrate specificity and KR stereochemical outcome are also provided.
-Clicking on the final product or polyketide intermediate chemical structures will display SMILES representations of these structures.
-Further, clicking on the name of the module will provide links to the NCBI Protein database entry for that module, the nucleotide and amino acid sequences for the module, and precomputed secondary structure and relative solvent accessibility annotations.
+The entry for each cluster contains links to the corresponding MiBiG database and NCBI Nucleotide database entries, as well as an indication for whether a cluster has been manually reviewed for consistency with experimental evidence.
+Cluster entries may also provide Cluster Notes, where curation notes and/or relevant publications and references may be viewed.
+Buttons to display annotations of AT or A substrate specificity and KR stereochemical outcome are also provided.
+Clicking on the final product or polyketide/peptide intermediate chemical structures will display SMILES representations of these structures.
+Further, clicking on the name of the module will provide links to the NCBI Protein database entry for that module, the nucleotide and amino acid sequences for the module, and precomputed secondary structure and relative solvent accessibility annotations if available.